-Fibrous structure absorbs and retains moisture more readily than highly cross-linked structures because of the presence of more active sites… Thin-film material absorbs and retains more as surface area exposed per unit volume is higher.
+Fibrous structure absorbs and retains moisture more readily than highly cross-linked structures because of the presence of more active sites… Thin-film material absorbs and retains more as the surface area exposed per unit volume is higher.

 The table below shows typical water absorption or moisture contents of solids commonly used in electrical insulation.
 As discussed above, the moisture content is dependent on the ambient temperature and humidity so the table should be used for comparison between classes in a similar environment only.
-It is no surprise that vulcanized fiber is seldom used nowadays in a critical application and cellulose pressboard and paper are always used impregnated with dielectric insulation fluid after extensive dry out.
+It is no surprise that vulcanized fiber is seldom used nowadays in a critical application and cellulose pressboard and paper are always used impregnated with dielectric insulation fluid after extensive dry-out.
 Polymeric materials or fiber-reinforced polymeric composites are used as stand-alone solid electrical insulation.